-The library meeting rooms are available for other public gatherings of a civic, cultural, or educational character, but not for social gatherings, entertainment, dramatic presentations, money-raising, or commercial purposes.
-These meeting rooms may be reserved for meetings where fees are charged ONLY if the libraries sponsor such meetings or an approved non-profit educational group or institution for short-term classes, institutes, discussion groups and forums.
+The library meeting rooms are available for public gatherings but not for social, money-raising, or commercial purposes.
+These meeting rooms may be reserved for meetings where fees are charged ONLY if the Library or Library-affiliated group sponsor such meetings.

 The following regulations must be observed in using Library Meeting Rooms:

 - Library programs receive first consideration in scheduling meeting room events and may supersede an outside group’s reservation.
 Every effort will be made to provide ample advance notice to an outside group should this occur.

 - Non-library sponsored meetings may only be scheduled one month before the proposed meeting date.
 For groups who meet on a continuous schedule, these groups will be allowed to schedule up to six months at a time.
 The library will try to notify the contact person for the concerned group in advance if any changes in room scheduling are necessary.

 - The meeting rooms may be used only during the hours the library is open and should conclude at least 15 minutes prior to closing.
 Exceptions may be made at the discretion of the location’s manager.
 When exceptions are made, a minimum of ten people is required to warrant the expense of operating the facility.